Skillet Creamed Corn

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Skillet Creamed Corn is a cream-style corn recipe that's made in less than 30 minutes in a cast iron skillet!
-Fresh corn kernels are mixed with butter and heavy cream in this classic southern recipe that will take you back to Grandma's house in a jiffy!
+Fresh Cream Style Corn is made from corn kernels that are cut off the cob!
+They're mixed with butter, seasonings, and heavy cream in this classic southern recipe.
+One bite will take you back to Grandma's house in a jiffy!

 cast iron skillet creamed corn with bacon in a large skillet.